 Message Senders should not utilize Grey Routes to send messages.
-A Grey Route is a setting, method or path that is not authorized by Service Providers for Non-Consumer (A2P) Messages.
-Messages are either Consumer (P2P) or Non-Consumer (A2P) in accordance with these Principles and Best Practices and subject to individual Service Providers' policies and arrangements.
+A Grey Route is a setting, method, or path that is not authorized by Service Providers for Non-Consumer messages.
+Messages are either Consumer or Non-Consumer in accordance with these Principles and Best Practices and subject to individual Service Providers' policies and arrangements.
+Additional best practices addressing Grey Routes can be found in the Messaging Security Best Practices.